-- Add the lamb along with all the powdered spices saffron, green chilli paste, turmeric and cook till half time then add the fried onion.
+- Add the lamb along with all the powdered spices, saffron, green chili paste, and turmeric and cook till half time then add the fried onion.

 - Drain the water from the lentils and add to the lamb along with the lamb stock.
 Add salt at this stage.

-- Let it cook until the lamb is tender and combines with the lentils and thickens.
+- Let it cook until the lamb is tender and combined with the lentils and thickens.

 - Check the seasoning and serve with your choice of bread or Naan.

 Haleem is not just a dish; it’s a symbol of togetherness and celebration in Pakistan.
 It’s often prepared during Ramadan, at weddings, and during special occasions, where sharing a steaming bowl of Haleem signifies warmth, hospitality, and the joy of communal dining.